JSS University Mysore Sciences 2026

 This Story also Contains

 This year, questions in NEET 2026 Biology were more conceptual, tricky assertions, and options designed to test clarity, not memory.
 So, was the NEET 2026 Biology easy or tough?
 This honestly depends on your preparation style.
-Let us understand it together, going through the NEET 2026 Answer Key with Solutions (step by step), so you know what exactly worked and what to do next.
+Let us understand it together, going through the NEET 2026 Answer Key with Solutions (step by step), so you know exactly what worked and what to do next.

 Before moving into the detailed discussion, let us quickly check how the NEET Biology 2026 paper was designed.